pippim/pippim.github.io/programs/iothings.md

 # Introduction

 This page describes how to **Control TV's and power outlets.**
+The process is called "Internet of Things" (IoT).
-The control programs are designed for Linux and have been tested in Ubuntu.
+The IoT programs here are designed for Linux and have been tested in Ubuntu.
 The coding is done in Bash.

 At the heart of the system is the `tvpowered` program which starts after you login.
 This is a bash script stored in your `~/.config/autostart` directory.

-To assist with setting up your "Internet of Things" (IoT) the program `ssh-setup` is called to document the devices attached to your LAN and/or Wi-Fi router.

 To power off electric lights when you shut down or suspend your computer the `/etc/NetworkManager/dispatcher.d/pre-down.d`